Who Used This and What Changed

 - Historical regulatory submission data for validation baselines

-Understanding EBCDIC encoding — and why a single wrong character can silently corrupt a downstream calculation — was one of the first things I learned on the job.
+Understanding EBCDIC encoding - and why a single wrong character can silently corrupt a downstream calculation - was one of the first things I learned on the job.
+One wrong byte in a regulatory report is not a technical debt item.
+It is a legal event.

 Approach